Teaching Faculty

 Dr Michael Goldblatt

-Mike works half time as a staff specialist anaesthetist at Flinders Medical Centre and half time in private practice with Stace Anaesthetic Services.
+Mike has recently retired as a staff specialist anaesthetist at Flinders Medical Centre.
 He has trained with some of the world’s leading hypnotherapists and has become a strong advocate for the use of clinical hypnosis both within and outside anaesthesia clinical practice.
 Mike has a thriving hypnotherapy private practice (Glo Hypnosis) and has developed some extraordinary clinical hypnosis skills.
 He is a valued member of the SASH Education sub-committee and an enthusiastic and accomplished presenter.

 Kym Harris